 Vhi Online Doctor: UX & UI Design and User Testing

-Optimising the Online Doctor experience within the Vhi app
+Optimising the telehealth experience within the Vhi app

 Vhi also wanted to change the format of the booking process.
 The old Vhi Online Doctor process put customers into a virtual queue.
 This had worked well pre-COVID, and users didn’t have to wait long to speak to a GP.
 However, because of the pandemic, there was a huge increase in demand which created a need for the feature to include an improved booking process and for customers to be provided with set appointment times.
 This change would contribute to creating an overall improved and more efficient digital customer experience as it would prevent customers from waiting in a queue without knowing when they would see a GP.